-shell and tube heat exchanger with staggered baffles (validation)
+shell and tube heat exchanger with staggered baffles (Paper CFD Validation)

 The simulation is based on a reference article “Numerical analysis and optimization on shell-side performances of shell and tube heat exchanger with staggered baffles” and its results are compared and validated with the results in the article.